Nanto, Toyama: Inami Woodcarving Town

 In this village roughly 200 woodcarving artisans work and carve wooden pieces of art that fill the town.
 The town has been a center for the woodcarving industry in Japan for about 250 years.
 Many of the woodcarvings can be seen walking down Yokamachi Road from Zuisenji Temple.
 The temple is also known for the wood carvings in the architecture of the building.

 IOX-AROSA

 Located in Fukumitsu, in the summer, one can take a gondola up much of Mt.
 Iozen from here and get a view of most of Nanto City.
 In the winter it offers skiing and snowboarding down slopes from high up on the Mountain.

+Taira Ski Area

+Located in Nashitani village, which belongs to the Gokayama region.
+It is about a 10-minute drive from the Historic Villages of Ainokura.